SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/on-premise/configure-backup.md

 }
 ```

-Sample response when there is an ongoing backup
+Sample response when there is an ongoing backup.
+When all (almost) all pending DBs and pending Volumes move to completed list, then the backup completes.

 ```
 {
-    "status":"backup/restore operation ongoing with pending DBs: [asp airflow gogs exec metadata] and pending Volumes: [artifactory edweb gitserver metagraph openidfederator] and completed DBs: [] and completed Volumes: []"
+  "status":"backup/restore operation ongoing with pending DBs: [airflow gogs exec metadata] and pending Volumes: [gitserver metagraph openidfederator] and completed DBs: [asp] and completed Volumes: [artifactory edweb]"
 }
 ```